last updated December 31, 2015

 is up to we employees to decide.
 Are those

 correct?
 Just like with the me/I situation above, drop the extra

 word after "we" or "us" and see if it works: Us

 are going to the game and That

 is up to we to decide.
-Both obviously are wrong.
+When you do this, you can instinctively tell that both are wrong.

 The correct shortened sentences are We are